Congress a mirror of American society: REPORTER'S NOTEBOOK

 The House of Representatives was out of session in late July.
 But the Senate met into early August, working on the bipartisan infrastructure bill and a budget framework for a massive social spending plan.

-But then came August 19.
-The Senate had wrapped up its business for a truncated August recess on August 12.
-But on August 19, Sens.
-Roger Wicker, R-Miss., Angus King, I-Maine, and John Hickenlooper, R-Colo., tested positive the same day.
+But then came Aug.
+19. The Senate had wrapped up its business for a truncated August recess on Aug.
+12. But on Aug.
+19, Sens.
+Roger Wicker, R-Miss., Angus King, I-Maine, and John Hickenlooper, D-Colo., tested positive the same day.
 All were vaccinated.

-The U.S. Capitol actually has one of the higher vaccinated rates for any workplace in America once you factor in lawmakers, aides, custodial staff, U.S. Capitol Police officers, repair workers, journalists, you name it.
+The U.S. Capitol actually has one of the higher vaccinated rates of any workplace in America once you factor in lawmakers, aides, custodial staff, U.S. Capitol Police officers, repair workers, journalists, you name it.
 But like much of the country, the House started to see an uptick in breakthrough infections in mid-July.
-Rep. Vern Buchanan, R-FL, tested positive on July 19.
-Buchanan became the first House member to test positive since Rep. Stephen Lynch, D-Mass., on January 29.
-Then, a spate of House members followed with positive COVID-19 results: Reps.
-Barry Moore, R-Ala., Troy Nehls, R-Texas, and Mike Doyle D-Penn., tested positive within a few days earlier this month.
+Rep. Vern Buchanan, R-Fla., tested positive on July 19.
+Buchanan became the first House member to test positive since Rep. Stephen Lynch, D-Mass., on Jan.
+29. Then, a spate of House members followed with positive COVID-19 results: Reps.
+Barry Moore, R-Ala., Troy Nehls, R-Texas, and Mike Doyle D-Pa., tested positive within a few days earlier this month.

 LIBERAL-DOMINATED SAN DIEGO COUNTY BOARD FLOATS COVID DECLARATION CONSERVATIVE CRITICS SAY IMPEDES FREE SPEECH

-A grand total of 33 Members of the 117th Congress have now tested positive.
+A grand total of 33 members of the 117th Congress have now tested positive.
 Eleven alone since mid-July.
 Most members are vaccinated.
 This means most of those contracting COVID-19 are encountering breakthrough infections.

 All of that is consistent with what we are seeing in the populace at large.
 However, one key difference and risk for lawmakers is that they fly back and forth to their districts and states on a regular basis.
 They naturally encounter lots of other people and engage with constituents at events – even though some of that is still limited.
 So, the potential for infection is significant among lawmakers because of the nature of their job.